How Life Insurance Policies Can Benefit Your Business

 If your business relies heavily on you as a prime resource, consider Key Person Insurance.
 Key Person Insurance is purchased by the company.
 The company pays the premiums, and the company will be the named beneficiary of the policy.

 Key Person Insurance is useful when the success or failure of a business is heavily reliant on one person.
 If that person dies unexpectedly, the policy’s payout can help cover business losses suffered.
-For more information on key person life insurance policies, visit this link.

 Ensuring Smooth Business Succession with Buy-Sell Agreements